SALib/SALib/docs/developers_guide.md

 # Install pre-commit as a tool and set up the hook
 $ uv tool install pre-commit   # equivalent: pip install --user pre-commit (but isolated)
 $ pre-commit install

+# To run tests:
+$ uv run pytest    # equivalent: pytest (but runs within the uv-managed environment)
 ```

 ## Prior to submitting a PR